Preston Mosque: Background

 About 800 people pass through the mosque per day over the course of the five daily prayers.
 For the Friday Congregational Prayer, at least 1000 worshipers will attend, and if the Friday falls on a public holiday that number can easily climb to 1500 worshipers.

 Memorandum of Understanding

 In 2009, the Darebin City Council signed a Memorandum of Understanding with the Islamic Society of Victoria (ISV).
 This was the first of its kind in Australia between a mosque and council, and has resulted in a strong and robust relationship between Council and mosque.
 The focus of the memorandum is that the council and mosque will work together on projects that have benefit to the community.
 The City of Darebin is home to people from 148 different countries, who speak 105 different languages.

 Mosque personnel

-After Sheikh Fehmi Naji El Imam died on 24 September 2016, the Sheikh for the Preston Mosque was Mohamad Mahmoud Abou Eid, until he was terminated.
+After Sheikh Fehmi Naji El Imam died on 24 September 2016, the Sheikh for the Preston Mosque was Mohamad Mahmoud Abou Eid, until his services were annulled.